HSV DNA (CSF)

 General discomfort, such as body aches

-For women, small bubbles on the cervix, vagina, and inner thighs
+For women, small sores on the cervix, vagina, and inner thighs

-For men, bubbles on the glans and shaft of the penis and anal area
+For men, sores on the glans and shaft of the penis and anal area

 What other tests might I have along with this test?